GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading/index.md

 resource is downloaded, the browser must decode it and render its content in the viewport.

-When we lazy-load images and video, we reduce initial page load time, initial page weight, and system resource usage, all of which have positive impacts on performance.
+Lazy-loading images and video reduces initial page load time, initial page weight, and system resource usage, all of which have positive impacts on performance.